 Android Intent: Intent is giving facilities to communicate between Android components in several ways.
-Android Intent is mostly using for launching new Activity form Activity.
-Its a glue between activity because of its join navigation from one to another activity.
+Android Intent is mostly using for launching new Activity from Activity.
+It’s a glue between activities because of its join navigation from one to another activity.
 You can use intent for sending data between activities.

 Android intent is the main Component for an android application, which means without it mostly app can build.
 Here are some uses of it to Starting an activity

 BroadcastReceiver components, and Starting a service.